 - female relative under 65 years old, such as a mother or sister

 Non-Hispanic blacks, non-Hispanic whites, and people of Asian or Pacific Island heritage have a higher risk than Native Alaskans or Native Americans.
 Also, men are at greater risk for heart disease than women.
-In fact, the CDC estimates between 70 and 89 percent of all cardiac events in the United States occur in men.
+In fact, the CDC estimates between of all cardiac events in the United States occur in men.

 Finally, your age can increase your risk for heart disease.
 From ages 20 to 59, men and women are at a similar risk for CAD.
 After age 60, however, the percentage of men affected rises to between 19.9 and 32.2 percent.
 Only 9.7 to 18.8 percent of women that age are affected.

 Your doctor may order several types of tests and evaluations to make a heart disease diagnosis.
 Some of these tests can be performed before you ever show signs of heart disease.
 Others may be used to look for possible causes of symptoms when they develop.

 The first thing your doctor will do is perform a physical exam and take an account of the symptoms you’ve been experiencing.
 Then they’ll want to know your family and personal medical history.
 Genetics can play a role in some heart diseases.
 If you have a close family member with heart disease, share this information with your doctor.